Day 1: Sunday, September 23, 2007

 My daughter ate pasta, and I ate an apple.

-My daughter has a headache and she needs some medicine to take.
+My daughter has a headache and needs some medicine.

 We walk down to 40th and Market Street to "The Fresh Grocery" to buy medicine for her headache.

-We continue walking down 40th Street past McDonald's and down toward the University of Philly.
+We continue walking down 40th Street past McDonald's and toward the University of Philly.

-We walk past many buildings including the Burrison Gallery, Community Education Center, Drexel Museum and Rincliffe Gallery, Design Arts Gallery, and the Esther M. Kline Art Gallery at UCSC.
+We walk past many buildings, including the Burrison Gallery, Community Education Center, Drexel Museum, Rincliffe Gallery, Design Arts Gallery, and the Esther M. Kline Art Gallery at UCSC.

-We walk past the University Museum of Archaeology, University City Arts League, West Philadelphia Culture Alliance, Bains Cheese Stae, and Del, Bassett’s Original Turkey, Eat at Joes, Wawa, Ace-Pizza, Boston Market, College Pizza, Domino Pizza just to name a few.
+We walk past the University Museum of Archaeology, University City Arts League, West Philadelphia Culture Alliance, Bains Cheese Store, Del, Bassett's Original Turkey, Eat at Joe's, Wawa, Ace-Pizza, Boston Market, College Pizza, and Domino Pizza, just to name a few.

-There are lots of nut trees nut on the university lawn such as oak, chestnut, and walnut, the street is cascaded with signs made by the students for upcoming sorties, elections, and events.
+There are lots of nut trees on the university lawn, such as oak, chestnut, and walnut.
+The Street was lined with signs made by students for upcoming sorties, elections, and events.

 After a couple of hours of walking, we head back to the RMH for supper.

-After supper, we socialize with another residence of RMH, and we retire to our room.
+After supper, we socialize with another resident of RMH, and we retire to our room.

-It has been a long day we are so in need of rest.
+It has been a long day, and we are so in need of rest.

-The description of our room: two queen beds positioned across the room from one another, a round table with four chairs, a dresser, a nightstand with a radio clock on top, a fireplace, and a door leading onto a veranda.
+The description of our room: two queen beds positioned across the room from one another, a round table with four chairs, a dresser, a nightstand with a radio clock, a fireplace, and a door leading to a veranda.

-In the joining room was a day bed, a cabinet with a TV, DVD player, we had our own bathroom, which had a dressing table, shower, and tub.
+In the joining room was a daybed and a cabinet with a TV and a DVD player.
+We had our own bathroom, which had a dressing table, shower, and tub.

-We all slept in one large bed; my granddaughter snuggled up next to her mom and went right to sleep.
+We all slept in one large bed; my Granddaughter snuggled up next to her mom and fell asleep right away.

 Day 2: Monday, September 24, 2007

 We had to be up by 5 A.M.
-Eastern time for each of us to take a shower, and eat breakfast, so we could take the shuttle downtown for Meadow’s doctor's appointment.
+Eastern time so each of us could shower and eat breakfast before taking the shuttle downtown for Meadow's doctor's appointment.

-In the waiting room, my granddaughter watched The Big Red Dog on television, while we waited for the shuttle van.
-The van will be leaving at 9 A.M. and returning at 2 P.M.
+In the waiting room, my Granddaughter watched The Big Red Dog on television while we waited for the shuttle van.
+The van will leave at 9 A.M. and return at 2 P.M.

 To get a little exercise, I walked up and down the stairs three times.

-The Ronald McDonald House was an old mansion, that was purchased by a man who had a son with cancer, he gave the old mansion to the Ronald McDonald Foundation.
+The Ronald McDonald House was an old mansion that was purchased by a man whose son had cancer.
+He gave the mansion to the Ronald McDonald Foundation.

-We were loaded in the RMH shuttle van and we were taken downtown to the Wood Building Children’s Hospital.
+We were loaded into the RMH shuttle van and taken downtown to the Wood Building Children's Hospital.

 The officer did not die.

-There is a lot of violence going on in Philly, Philadelphia.
+There is a lot of violence going on in Philadelphia.

 Information about the Stroke program that I copied online: